pchalamet/fbus/README.md

 Note: a new conversation is started when using this interface.

 ## Consumer
-A consumer process incoming messages: a context is provided (`IBusConversation`) and a message.
+A consumer processes incoming messages: a context is provided (`IBusConversation`) and a message.

 `IBusConversation` provides information to handlers and means to interact with the bus:
 IBusConversation | Description